cqparts/cqparts/docs-sphinx/parts/assembly-build-cycle.rst

 * :meth:`make_alterations() <Assembly.make_alterations>` to (optionally) make
   changes to components.

-To illustrate let's make a plate with cylinder sticking out of it, with a hole to fasten it.
-The hole will be in a configurable location.
+To illustrate let's make a plate with cylinder sticking out of it.
+The plate will have a hole to fasten the cylinder.
+The hole will be in a configurable location, and mounted at an angle.

 Cylinder Part